SagarBehara13/SmartAuction/README.md

 What Decentralized Auction achieved ?
 -----------
-	- Immutability of each bid was being registered
+	- Immutability of each bid that is registered
-	- Tracking and verification of bidding history was easier
+	- Tracking and verification of bidding history made easier
-	- No bid cancellation’ feature was enabled to ensure fraud free Auction
+	- No bid cancellation feature enabled to ensure fraud free Auction
-	- Smart contracts (decentralized applications) written in Solidity
+  - The transaction of funds are peer to peer
 	- Secured & transparent ledger system to encompass all bidding transactions
-	- Person who is auctioning the product is ready to accept matic tokens as payment

 Setup
 =====